As any experienced fix and flipper will tell you, foreclosure properties can often be picked up at a low price and flipped for a high profit.

 Now You Know, What Are You Waiting For?

-As you can see, using hard money to buy a foreclosed home at auction is not as difficult as you think.
+As you can see, using private money to buy a foreclosed home at auction is not as difficult as you think.
 Moreover, now you know, it’s a good idea to start looking now.